rupadarshiray/rupadarshiray.github.io/content/workstation/omarchy.md

 ## configuration: transparent background

-I removed background color from Obsidian and Firefox using CSS and it produced a transparent *glassy* background effect:
+I simply made the background color "`transparent !important`" on Obsidian and Firefox using CSS and it produced a transparent *glassy* background effect.

 ![img](https://i.imgur.com/T4AvJZI.png)